 - a full feeling in the upper abdomen after eating

-- complete blood count (CBC) test to check your overall health
+- A complete blood count (CBC) is used to check your overall health.

-- blood, breath, or saliva test to check for H. pylori
+- A blood, breath, or saliva test is used to check for H. pylori.

-- fecal test to check for blood in stools
+- A fecal test is used to check for blood in your stool.

-- esophagogastroduodenoscopy to look at the lining of your stomach with a small camera.
-This procedure may also be called an endoscopy.
+- An esophagogastroduodenoscopy is used to look at the lining of your stomach with a small camera.
+This is also called an endoscopy.

-- gastric tissue biopsy to remove a small piece of stomach tissue for analysis
+- A gastric tissue biopsy involves removing a small piece of stomach tissue for analysis.

-- X-ray of your digestive system to look for structural problems
+- An X-ray is used to look for structural problems in your digestive system.

-- antacids: Pepto-Bismol and milk of magnesia can be used to neutralize stomach acid.
+- Antacids such as Pepto-Bismol and Milk of Magnesia can be used to neutralize stomach acid.

-- H2 antagonists: Pepcid and Tagamet reduce the production of stomach acid.
+- H2 antagonists such as famotidine (Pepcid) and cimetidine (Tagamet) reduce the production of stomach acid.

-- Proton pump inhibitors: Prilosec and Pepcid inhibit the production of stomach acid.
+- Proton pump inhibitors such as omeprazole (Prilosec) and esomeprazole (Nexium) inhibit the production of stomach acid.